-Starting next year, Maruti Baleno is going to face competition from a number of new vehicles arriving in its segment.
-Here is everything you need to know.
+The Maruti Suzuki Baleno is soon going to face competition from the likes of a number of new challenges in its segment.

 The Hyundai Elite i20 sold a total of 11,475 units in August 2018.
 The Honda Jazz and the Volkswagen Polo sold a total of 1,119 and 1,899 units respectively.

 After reading this data, you must be getting an idea of the dominance that a Maruti product, by virtue, has over its counterparts from other brands.

 However, all that said, Maruti Baleno’s lead in its segment, does stand a good chance of facing some serious contention starting next year when multiple brands launch their respective products in the premium hatchback segment in India